MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras

-An example is depicted in Figure~\ref{fig:update-insertLeaf}. \item $\mathsf{delete}(v)$: We distinguish two cases. \begin{itemize} \item Case 1: The smallest subformula that strictly contains $v'$ is of the form $(v' \oplus \Psi')$ or $(\Psi' \oplus v')$, where $\Psi'$ is some subformula.
-In this case $v$ has at least one sibling in $T$ and we replace the whole subformula with $\Psi'$, i.e., the $\oplus$-node and $v'$ are removed and $\Psi'$ is placed at the previous position of the $\concat$-node.
-An example is depicted in Figure~\ref{fig:update-delete-1}. \item Case 2: The smallest subformula that strictly contains $v'$ is of the form $(\Psi' \odot v')$.
-In this case, $v$ does not have a sibling in $T$.
-We note that $\Psi'$ is necessarily a context, while $(\Psi' \odot v')$ is a forest.
-Thus we cannot simply replace $(\Psi' \odot v')$ by $\Psi'$.
-Instead we first have to locate the node $w'$ corresponding to the parent $w$ of $v$ and change its label from some label $\context a$ to $a$ (i.e., remove the hole below the node).
-Furthermore we have to adapt the labels of ancestors of $w'$ in $\Psi'$, as all of these ancestors change their type from context to forest.
-Therefore the labels $\concat_{VH}$ and $\concat_{HV}$ have to be changed to $\concat_{HH}$ and the label $\conapp_{VV}$ has to be changed to $\conapp_{VH}$.
-An example is depicted in Figure~\ref{fig:update-delete-3}. \end{itemize} \end{enumerate}

-We note that the above cases for $\mathsf{delete}(v)$ are indeed complete, as the node $v'$ has to represent a forest ($v$ is a leaf) and thus it is not possible that $v'$ occurs on the left side of a context application.
+An example is depicted in Figure~\ref{fig:update-insertLeaf}. \item $\mathsf{delete}(v)$: We distinguish three cases. \begin{itemize} \item Case 1: The node $v$ is a leaf that has a left sibling or a right sibling.
+That is, the smallest subformula that strictly contains $v$ is of the form $(\Psi' \oplus v)$ or of the form $(v \oplus \Psi')$, respectively, where $\Psi'$ is some subformula.